WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 	but trimmed to ten characters (some programs still set a ten character limit on the length of names, so AlignmentProcessor trims the names).
-	The 07_CodeMLonDir.py script will save any nodes you have specified before sending a plain Newick tree to ape (which will not work if there are PAML node symbols).
+	The 07_CodeMLonDir.py script will save any nodes you have specified with a "#" before sending a plain Newick tree to ape (which will not work if there are PAML node symbols).
 It will then add any nodes back into the tree after it has been trimmed.
+AlignmentProcessor will not currently save nodes specified with "$" since it is difficult to determine where a nested clade begins and ends.

 # Invoking the Ka/Ks pipeline with a UCSC alignment: